![]() | New Vision Concepts

 These next two videos provide additional introductory information about EZReader.
 Both are interviews, one held at the 2022 CSUN convention and another held by the Dallas Celebration magazine for seniors.
 Each interview features Gary Beene, the inventor of EZReader, talking about the various features EZReader provides.

-As final introductory information, here are links to short articles and advertisements about EZReader from Celebration Magazine.
+Here are links to short articles and advertisements about EZReader from Celebration Magazine.
 They are provided here to help introduce EZReader to you and to help you visualize the benefits that EZReader offers its users!
 All of the links will open up a PDF file in your browser.

 Categories are grouping of applications which cover similar capabilities.
 The Categories also reflect how the applications icons are shown on the EZReader EZCenterbar.